Towards building the OP-Mapped WENO schemes: A general methodology: Numerical results

-\begin{example} \bf{(2D Riemann problem)} \rm{It is very favorable to test the high resolution numerical methods \cite{Riemann2D-03,WENO-PPM5,Riemann2D-04} using the series of 2D Riemann problems \cite{Riemann-2D-01,Riemann2D-02}.
+\begin{example} \bf{(2D Riemann problem)} \rm{It is very favorable to test the high-resolution numerical methods \cite{Riemann2D-03,WENO-PPM5,Riemann2D-04} using the series of 2D Riemann problems \cite{Riemann-2D-01,Riemann2D-02}.
 In \cite{Riemann2D-03}, Lax et al. classified a total of 19 genuinely different Configurations for 2D Riemann problem and calculated all the numerical solutions.
-The Configuration 4 is chosen here for the test, and the computational domain is initialized by} \end{example}
+Configuration 4 is chosen here for the test, and the computational domain is initialized by} \end{example}

 The transmission boundary condition is used on all boundaries, and the numerical solutions are calculated on a uniform mesh size of $800 \times 800$.
 The computations proceed to $t = 0.25$.